Trismegiste/what-is-the-answer-to-life-the-universe-and-everything/README.md

 ## One Rule to Ring Them All

 Forty-two (42) must appears on the screen.
-This can be the number 42 in unary, binary, cuneiform or whatever, as long as you can count 42 : 42 stars, 42 octocats or 42 snarks...
+This can be the number 42 in unary, binary, cuneiform or whatever, as long as you can count 42 : 42 stars, 42 octocats or 42 african swallows...

+## How to use ?

+See the template layout.html.twig in "views" folder, you can check what blocks are avaliable to overriding.
+You can also extend default.html.twig if PureCSS fits you.

+And remember : "Keep It Simple and Smart", by Hell !
+The lighter your PR is, the more PR will be merged into this.

+Adobe Flash and sound effects with autoplay will be sentenced to slow and painful death.

+Opensource only.

 ## What about javascript ?

-I will be reluctant to merge PR with javascript except from trusted sources.
+I will be reluctant to merge PR with tons of javascript except from trusted sources.

-Use HTML5 and CSS3 to make fancy animations, that's the challenge.
+Use HTML5 and CSS3 to make fancy animations, that's the challenge (see animate.html.twig for example)

 ## Requirements